When a Mother’s Love Is Not Enough: 11 Things We Can Do to Help Our Children Through Trials

-It was a few weeks before Valentine’s Day.
 As I made my way up and down the aisles in the grocery story, my thoughts were at home with my child who was hurting.
-As I passed all the Valentine’s Day candy, I was reminded of the days when my children were young, and they could be cheered up with a hug, a prayer, and a treat!
+As I passed the candy aisle, I was reminded of the days when my children were young, and they could be cheered up with a hug, a prayer, and a treat!
 Not anymore.
-I grabbed a heart shaped box of chocolates, and placed it in my cart anyway.
+I grabbed a box of his favorite chocolates, and placed it in my cart anyway.
 “At least he’ll know I love him and I’m praying for him.”
 I thought.
 I drove home, put away my groceries, made my way to his room, and placed it on his pillow.
 He’d find it after he got home from work.

 I miss the days when I would hug my children and my comfort was enough for them.
 As they get older and life begins to take its toll, a mother’s love is not enough to get them through the hard times.
 I cry when they cry.
 I hurt when they hurt.
 When they are nervous or confused, my stomach is in knots right along with theirs!
 It just comes with the territory of being a mom.
 We know in our heads that the trials of life can be used to grow our children up, mature them, and direct them to God.
 But I am convinced they are just as much for our growth and maturity as they are for theirs.